michael2012z/BitBible/markdown/KJV/files/2Kgs.md

 23. And the rest of the acts of Joram, and all that he did, are they not written in the book of the chronicles of the kings of Judah?

-24. And Joram slept with his fathers, and was buried with his fathers in the city of David: and Ahaziah his son reigned in his stead.Ahaziah: also called, Azariah, and Jehoahaz
+24. And Joram slept with his fathers, and was buried with his fathers in the city of David: and Ahaziah his son reigned in his stead.

 25. In the twelfth year of Joram the son of Ahab king of Israel did Ahaziah the son of Jehoram king of Judah begin to reign.

 26. Two and twenty years old was Ahaziah when he began to reign; and he reigned one year in Jerusalem.
-And his mother’s name was Athaliah, the daughter of Omri king of Israel.daughter: or, granddaughter
+And his mother’s name was Athaliah, the daughter of Omri king of Israel.

 27. And he walked in the way of the house of Ahab, and did evil in the sight of the Lord, as did the house of Ahab: for he was the son in law of the house of Ahab.

 28. And he went with Joram the son of Ahab to the war against Hazael king of Syria in Ramoth–gilead; and the Syrians wounded Joram.

 29. And king Joram went back to be healed in Jezreel of the wounds which the Syrians had given him at Ramah, when he fought against Hazael king of Syria.
-And Ahaziah the son of Jehoram king of Judah went down to see Joram the son of Ahab in Jezreel, because he was sick.which…: Heb. wherewith the Syrians had woundedRamah: called Ramothsick: Heb. wounded
+And Ahaziah the son of Jehoram king of Judah went down to see Joram the son of Ahab in Jezreel, because he was sick.

 ## 2 Kings 9

 1. And Elisha the prophet called one of the children of the prophets, and said unto him, Gird up thy loins, and take this box of oil in thine hand, and go to Ramoth–gilead:

-2. And when thou comest thither, look out there Jehu the son of Jehoshaphat the son of Nimshi, and go in, and make him arise up from among his brethren, and carry him to an inner chamber;inner…: Heb. chamber in a chamber
+2. And when thou comest thither, look out there Jehu the son of Jehoshaphat the son of Nimshi, and go in, and make him arise up from among his brethren, and carry him to an inner chamber;

 3. Then take the box of oil, and pour it on his head, and say, Thus saith the Lord, I have anointed thee king over Israel.
 Then open the door, and flee, and tarry not.